 Zhu Jianshen's mother, the empress dowager, kept selecting young and gorgeous imperial concubines for him, but he still only loved Wan.

 A Secretly Raised Prince and Wan Zhener's Giving Up

 When Chenghua Emperor was young, he spent a romantic night with an imperial maid named Ji, who then got pregnant and gave birth to a baby boy.

-In some documentations, Wan tried to abort and murder this boy after hearing this pregnancy, but those servants that were sent to implement these crimes didn’t do and lied to Wan that the girl and her baby had been taken care of.
+In some documents, Wan tried to abort and murder this boy after hearing about this pregnancy, but those servants that were sent to implement these crimes didn’t do and lied to Wan that the girl and her baby had been taken care of.

 Others believed that Chenghua Emperor knew about Ji’s pregnancy; he kept Ji and the baby boy outside of his palace because he didn’t want to hurt Wan’s feelings.

 Anyhow, this boy Zhu Youcheng was raised secretly in servants’ yards, with the help of the former abolished queen Wu and some nice maids and eunuchs.